 As a protection to the frontier

 Earl Van Dorn, and Robert E. Lee

 Erected by the state of Texas 1936

 Fort Mason was the last command post of Robert E. Lee, the Confederate General of legend.
-Lee, a native of Virginia, opposed secession and slavery.
-He refused to take up arms against the South until Virginia came under attack.
+Lee, a native of Virginia, opposed secession and refused to take up arms against the South until Virginia came under attack.
 You can read more about him here.

 Ft.
 Mason Post no. 285